mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 bad enough.
 It is a powerful but dangerous tool and its usage is not to be taken lightly.

-Although dissolution is the Moot’s only actual ability, this does not mean that it is the only thing the nobility discusses within the chambers of the Moot Spire.
+Although dissolution is the Moot's only actual ability, this does not mean that it is the only thing the nobility discusses within the chambers of the Moot Spire.
 All manner of subjects pertaining to the Imperium